 We sincerely hope you will consider working with our school!

-Charlotte Bisgaard Klemmensen and Jon Kon Christensen are the school’s CAS coordinators.
+Charlotte Bisgaard Klemmensen (IB2 Coordinator) and Joen Kon Christensen (IB1 Coordinator) are the school’s CAS coordinators.

 CAS FOR STUDENTS

 CAS-students at Hasseris Gymnasium are expected to:

 - set personal goals for what you hope to achieve through your CAS programme,

 - plan, act and reflect (plan activities, carry them out and reflect on what you have learned),